Our 6th annual event: Sunday, December 22, 2013, 12 pm-3 pm, Free.

 So many couples have booked the Conservatory for their wedding, and found it to be “intimate,” “perfect, and ” full of “unique charm” and “loads of sunlight.”‘ “[A]n amazing spot” and “hidden treasure,” it “fit our 65 guests perfectly.”
 Rental Information.

 Photo: Becky Burgin, Art of Emotion Wedding Photography. … Read More

 How rare to come upon an authentic space of wonder in the middle of the city grid.

 William Augustus Merralls, a British engineer and inventor, built this Victorian oasis next to his home on an old dairy farm, in the new Sunnyside District in 1898.
 Merralls’s original vision was to gather up exotic treasures for his own private delight.
 His home (now 258 Monterey) still stands today.
 A serial entrepreneur, Merralls made his money in the invention and sale … Read More

-It was balmy for our beloved annual tradition this year.
-Thanks to everyone who came out to carve, chat, and enjoy hot cider and fabulous halloween cookies.
-One family made a wonderful San Francisco Giants themed pumpkin to cheer on our Giants who clinched the World Series later that night.
-See everyone again next year!
+Our beloved annual tradition!
+Thanks to all who came out with friends and family to carve, chat, and enjoy cider and fabulous halloween cookies.
+Thanks to FunCheapSF who featured us as a “Top Pick” this week and brought so many new folks to the Conservatory.
+Maybe next year we’ll be back to carving San Francisco Giants themed pumpkins to cheer on our team in the World Series.
 Start gathering your inspiration now!